kzkedzierska/kzkedzierska/README.md

 <img src="https://komarev.com/ghpvc/?username=kzkedzierska&style=flat-square&color=blue" alt=""/>
 </div>

-### Hi there 👋
+Hi!
 My name is Kasia, I am a biological data sicentists (a mix of computational biology, data science and ML).
 I'm currently in my final year of a PhD student in Genomic Medicine and Statistics @ University of Oxford.
-You can read more about my reaserch on my [website](https://kasia.codes/).

 ### :hammer_and_wrench: Languages and tools